-3.15.1.6.1 Potential Alteration-Encroachment Indirect Effects for Communities
+3.15.2.6.1 Potential Alteration-Encroachment Indirect Effects for Communities

-- Minor visual and aesthetic impacts would occur due to the larger footprint as well as the potential addition of noise barriers in certain locations along the project corridor. - The closure of the Bush River Road interchange at I-26 and reconstruction of the Colonial Life Boulevard interchange to a full interchange could indirectly impact businesses near the interchange.
-(This was evaluated in detail in Section 3.3.4.8.1). - Improved travel times would occur within the limits of the proposed project (refer to Section 2.1.9). - Impact-causing activities of reconfiguring interchanges, addition of collector-distributor roads and widening of the existing I-26 corridor would result in the direct displacement of residences, businesses, as well as some parking lots of businesses in locations along the corridor (refer to Section 3.3).
+- Minor visual and aesthetic impacts would occur due to the larger footprint as well as the potential addition of two noise barriers in two locations along the project - The closure of the Bush River Road interchange at I-26 and reconstruction of the Colonial Life Boulevard interchange to a full interchange could indirectly impact businesses near the interchange (This was evaluated in detail in Section 3.3.5.8.1). - Improved travel times would occur within the limits of the proposed project (refer to Chapter 2).

+corridor (This was evaluated in detail in Appendix J).

+Impact-causing activities of reconfiguring interchanges, addition of collector-distributor roads and widening of the existing I-26 corridor would result in the direct displacement of residences, businesses, as well as some parking lots of businesses in locations along the corridor (refer to Section 3.3 and Appendix I).
 However, no community facilities or places of worship would be relocated as a part of the proposed project.
+Encroachment-Alteration Effects: